Find Affordable College Courses

 4 Yearly Graduations

 The 6th most popular school in the country for wildlife majors who are seeking their doctor's degree is Texas Tech University.
-Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in wildlife from Texas Tech.
+During the most recent year for which we have data, 4 people received their doctor's degree in wildlife from Texas Tech.

 #7